 Are Airline Credit Cards Worth it?

 Airline credit cards can offer some great advantages for both frequent and occasional travelers.
-If you select an airline credit card that’s a good fit for you, you may be able to access valuable benefits that reward your spending with travel perks, welcome bonuses and travel rewards.
-Let’s take a look at some benefits that can help you decide whether an airline credit card is worth it.
+They can provide access to valuable benefits with travel perks, welcome bonuses and travel rewards and reward your spending.
+Let’s look at some common benefits airline credit cards offer.

 The benefits of airline credit cards

-If you’re considering an airline credit card for its benefits, it’s a good idea to look at a card associated with an airline you prefer.
-Keep in mind that some airline credit cards offer travel rewards not only for their airline but also for partner airlines, so you may also want to check out an airline’s partners when shopping around for cards.
+It’s typically a good idea to look at a card associated with an airline you prefer or that frequently flies out of your closest airport.
+Keep in mind that some airline credit cards offer travel rewards not only for their airline but also for partner airlines.
+So, you may also want to check out an airline’s partners when shopping around for cards.
 For example, Citi® / AAdvantage® cards let you earn miles that can be redeemed for flights on American Airlines and any eligible partner airlines directly on aa.com.

 Sign-on or welcome bonuses